michaelrausch/Notes/Python/Notes/python_path.md

 # Modifying `sys.path`

-We can modify the `sys.path` to make importing out own directories easier.
+We can modify the `sys.path` to make importing our own directories easier.
 For example I have created the following Python project with the following structure.

 ![](./images/python_path_1.png)